lynn/universal-lambda/README.md

     00  01 00 01 10 10  00  01 110 01 10 10
     λf.  ( λs. ( s  s)) λx.  ( f    ( x  x))

+In practice, files consist of bytes.
 If there are leftover bits in the last byte when parsing your program term, they are ignored.
-For example, the identity program `00 10` may be represented by any single-byte program of the form `0010xxxx` (so any byte between `0x20` and `0x2F`).
+For example, the identity program `00 10` is represented by any single-byte program of the form `0010xxxx` (so any byte between `0x20` and `0x2F`).

 The contents of STDIN are encoded into a lambda term as described below.
 Your program term is applied to this term, and the result is decoded back into a byte stream in the same format.